fabriziosalmi/dnscontrol-actions/README.md

 #### Initialization
 - Clone or fork this repository
+- Make changes
+- Apply configuration via GitHub Actions

 > [!WARNING]
-> If You fork this repo don't forget to set repository visibility of your forked one to **private**
+> Don't forget to set repository visibility to **private**

 #### Setup Credentials:
 - Refer to creds.json for example configurations of popular DNS providers.